creativescala/case-study-gradient-descent/docs/index.md

 2. Move `a` in the direction that reduces the loss.

 To recap, our goal is to make the loss as small as possible.
-In technical jargon we'd say we're minimizing the loss function.
+In technical jargon we say we're minimizing the loss function.
 We're going to do this by calculating the gradient of the loss function with respect to `a`, and then move `a` a small amount in the direction that reduces the loss.
 We then repeat this process, until we can't reduce the loss any more or we get bored.

 Notice at this point I'm not giving details.
 As you've probably guessed, you're going to implement this and our first approach will be numerical differentiation.